-Following on from their previous campaigns “Sustainable Fish Cities”, “Beyond The Food Bank” and “Sugar Smart”, the Sustainable Food Cities Network have recently announced that they will join with the Peas Please partnership (which includes Nourish, Food Cardiff, and Brighton & Hove Food Partnership) to deliver a new campaign called Veg Cities, which drives the consumption and promotion of sustainable vegetables.
-The campaign will be rolled out to the fifty cities in the Sustainable Food Cities network over the coming months and into 2018.
+Following on from their previous campaigns “Sustainable Fish Cities”, “Beyond The Food Bank” and “Sugar Smart”, the latest Sustainable Food Places campaign joins up with the Peas Please partnership (which includes Nourish, Food Cardiff, and Brighton & Hove Food Partnership) to form a Veg Cities campaign, driving the consumption and promotion of sustainable vegetables.

-Food Newcastle is a member of the UK Sustainable Food Cities Initiative.
-The network is a growing movement of 51 towns, cities, boroughs and regions that share the same approach for transforming food, food culture and who recognise the role of food as a catalyst for change in addressing key economic, environmental and social issues.
+Food Newcastle is a member of the UK Sustainable Food Places Initiative.
+The network is a growing movement of over 70 towns, cities, boroughs and regions that share the same approach for transforming food, food culture and who recognise the role of food as a catalyst for change in addressing key economic, environmental and social issues.
 The network helps places share challenges, explore practical solutions and develop best practice on important food issues.

-Over the last year we have been compiling examples of the fantastic food projects being led by communities, the public sector and businesses across Newcastle, to include in our application for Sustainable Food Cities Bronze Award status.
+After many months of compiling examples of the fantastic food projects being led by communities, the public sector and businesses across Newcastle, our city was awarded Sustainable Food Places Bronze Award status in June 2019!

 The award is designed to recognise and celebrate the success of places taking a joined up, holistic approach to food and that are achieving significant positive change on a range of key food issues.

-The application process lends itself to a truly collaborative effort, shining a light on the achievements and knowledge of a dedicated network of partners working to make significant changes to the food environment of Newcastle.
-If we are successful this award for our city will be shared by all partners.
+The application process lent itself to a truly collaborative effort, shining a light on the achievements and knowledge of a dedicated network of partners working to make significant changes to the food environment of Newcastle.
+This is an award for our city, shared by all partners.